FAQs on updates to the Drinking Water Quality Assurance Rules 2026

 Q: What does ‘effective solids/liquid separation’ mean?

-A: Where water from run/filter-to-waste or waste from treatment processes is effectively separated from solids to a level where the water can be recycled.
-The recycled water should have a sufficiently low turbidity that will not affect the safety or effectiveness of treatment processes if added to the start of the treatment processes with other source water.
+A: It means where water from run/filter-to-waste or waste from treatment processes is effectively separated from solids to a level where the water can be recycled.
+The recycled water should have a sufficiently low turbidity that will not affect the safety or effectiveness of treatment processes if added to the start of the treatment processes with other source water

 Q: Can you recycle more than 10% of water?

-A: Yes, depending on the type of recycled water, see T3.PC.5 (b) – total recovered water in a raw water storage is <20% of the stored raw water volume and (c) it is subject to flow equalisation demonstrated by continuous monitoring so that either the instantaneous total recycled water return rate does not exceed 10% of the plant inflow; or a metric is developed by a SQEP to ensure the volumetric ratio of recycle water to raw water and/or plant inflow does not exceed 10% for more than 95% of each day or 15% for more than 15 consecutive minutes.
+A: Yes, depending on the type of recycled water.
+Rule T3.PC.5 (b) allows total recovered water in a raw water storage to be less than 20% of the stored raw water volume.
+T3.PC.5 (c) requires flow equalisation demonstrated by continuous monitoring.
+Either the instantaneous total recycled water return rate must not exceed 10% of the plant inflow; or a suitably qualified and experienced person (SQEP) must develop a system (described in the rule as one or more metrics) to ensure the volumetric ratio of recycled water to raw water and/or plant inflow does not exceed 10% for more than 95% of each day or 15% for more than 15 consecutive minutes.

 T3 Chemical Rules